THE RAVENSGATE CHRONICLES: UNHOLY AWAKENING

 I got up from the couch to get a better feel for my new home.
 I wanted to see Sandy’s art studio in the cellar.
 I opened the basement door, next to the kitchen in the hall, and walked down the wooden steps into the basement.
 Spider webs hung from underneath them and in corners near the ceiling.

 Metal shelving stood against the brick wall on the left.
 Pieces of pottery painted in various colors sat on each shelf along with small statues of the human figure, male and female.
+Unfinished white busts like the ones upstairs were there too.
+Probably some of the pieces she had practiced on.
 Sandy’s accurate attention to anatomy was uncanny.

 When I was a kid, I used to visit and watch her sculpt from clay and marble.
 She let me play with the clay.
 I would make animals but could never produce anything like her.